Master of Arts in History

 - Official Transcript from each institution that has granted you a degree, or at which you are currently enrolled

-The master’s program in history requires satisfactory completion of 30 credit hours of graduate courses including at least 6 hours in history research seminars and the passing of a comprehensive oral examination.
-Students must complete a minimum of eighteen credit hours in courses numbered 700 or higher.
+The Master of Arts in History requires a total of 30 hours and a final M.A.
+Oral Examination.
+Students must complete a minimum of 18 credit hours in courses numbered 700 or higher.

 Research Language Requirement